mramshaw/Docker/README.md

 save some transfer time in certain cases, such as when there is a lot of test data or source files.

+Interestingly, Docker doesn't normally need to see the __.dockerignore__ file, so the first entry in this file should be:

+    .dockerignore

 Create recursive wildcard patterns as follows:

     **/*.obj